conorjwryan/bucketdrop/README.md

 ### MacOS

 - Drag & drop onto the menu bar icon — the popover opens mid-drag so you can drop straight onto a destination
+- Browse a destination's files/folders right in the popover
 - Lightweight footprint — the popover loads on demand and releases memory when idle so it's not using up resources when you're not using it

 ### iOS